Burhan0014-dev/Task-/README.md

 Task

-Description
+How to log in with Google in Django project Description

 This project demonstrates how to integrate Google OAuth2 for user authentication.
 Users can log in using their Google accounts, and their information will be saved in the database.